nithishkumar-cyber/network-segmentation-access-control-lab/README.md

 This lab demonstrates the design and validation of a segmented network using multiple routers, structured subnetting, static routing, DHCP configuration, and extended access control lists.

-The objective was to validate how traffic flows across segmented networks and confirm that access control policies correctly restrict or allow communication between specific network segments.
+The objective was to analyze how traffic flows across segmented networks and verify that access control policies correctly restrict or allow communication between specific network segments.

 The environment was built as a controlled simulation using Cisco Packet Tracer.